morrislab/pairtree/README.md

   given tissue sample, with the VAFs of each variant serving as a noisy estimate of this subclonal frequency after using `var_read_prob` to correct for ploidy.
 See the [section on clustering mutations](#clustering-mutations) for instructions on how to use Pairtree to build clusters.
+Pairtree assumes that all variants within a cluster share the same subclonal frequencies across all cancer samples.
+Ploidy-corrected estimates of these frequencies can be obtained by dividing a variant's VAF by its variant read probability `omega.

 * `garbage` (optional): list of IDs in the `.ssm` file that you do not want Pairtree to use in building your clone tree.
 Specifying variants as `garbage`